juanmuscaria/blockheads-patch/README.md

 If patching doesn't work, [this](https://github.com/sensepost/objection/wiki/Android-APK-Patching#debugging-failed-patches) can help you figure out the problem.

 ## On Windows
-TODO, you should be able to use the linux steps under WLS
+TODO, you should be able to use the linux steps under WSL

 ### Development workflow